 Ancient temples and imposing monuments coexist peacefully with a modern skyline.
 Trendy boutiques are widely available, but night markets still play an essential part in life.
-To me, Taipei seems like a city of juxtapositions.
+To me, Taipei seems like a city of juxtaposition.
 It’s highly developed yet hasn’t lost its traditional values.

 Positioned in the island’s northern tip, Taipei (臺北) has been inhabited since ancient times.
-The aboriginals are the first occupied this prosperous basin, followed by the Qing Dynasty and the Empire of Japan.
+The aboriginals are the first to occupy this prosperous basin, followed by the Qing Dynasty and the Empire of Japan.
 The island was returned to the Republic of China (ROC) when the Japanese surrendered in 1945.
 After losing mainland China to the Communist Party in the Chinese Civil War, the ruling Kuomintang (KMT) relocated the government to Taiwan in 1949.
-And since then, Taipei has been declared as the capital of the ROC.
+And since then, Taipei has been declared the capital of the ROC.

 Today, Taipei is a culturally rich city and one of East Asia’s economic hubs.
 Its charm lies in the curios fusion of traditional Chinese culture with global influence.
-Hence, in Taipei you can easily find old Taiwanese temples or traditional night markets standing side by side to high-rise malls.
+Hence, in Taipei, you can easily find old Taiwanese temples or traditional night markets standing side by side with high-rise malls.
 You can also see a remarkable collection of antiques inside a palace-like museum, after reaching the cloud at the popular Taipei 101.
 For a weekend, it’s nearly impossible to do everything the capital city has to offer, but here are some highlights of my trip.

-Get a bird’s eye view from Taipei 101
+1. Get a bird’s eye view from Taipei 101

 On my first morning in Taipei, I took the 40-second elevator ride up to the observing platform of Taipei 101.
 Named for the number of floors it holds, this skyscraper was the world’s tallest building until 2009, when the Burj Khalifa in Dubai dethroned it.
-From the height of 450 metres, the city of Taipei looks like a massive grid embraced by belts of humped woodland.
+From the height of 450 meters, the city of Taipei looks like a massive grid embraced by belts of humped woodland.

-Catch a glimpse of old Taipei in Wanhua
+2. Catch a glimpse of old Taipei in Wanhua

 Evidence of the prosperous past is visible in a number of Qing Dynasty architecture in central Wanhua.
 Most notable is probably the Lungshan Temple.
-Built in 1738 by settlers from Fujian, this temple is dedicated to Guan Yin (the Buddhist Goddess of Mercy), as well as Mazu (the Protector of Seafarers) and Guan Yu (the God of War).
-It features many traditional Chinese elements such as wood carvings, bronze dragon columns and fine granite stones, making it an outstanding example of worship house architecture in Taiwan.
+Constructed in 1738 by settlers from Fujian, this temple is dedicated to Guan Yin (the Buddhist Goddess of Mercy), as well as Mazu (the Protector of Seafarers) and Guan Yu (the God of War).
+It features many traditional Chinese elements such as wood carvings, bronze dragon columns, and fine granite stones, making it an outstanding example of worship house architecture in Taiwan.

-Learn a history lesson at the Liberty Square
+3. Learn a history lesson at the Liberty Square

-My destination for the next day is Taipei’s most prominent square, the Liberty Square.
+My destination for the next day is Taipei’s most prominent square, Liberty Square.
 Since its completion in the late 1970s, this 240,000 m² plaza has served as a major site of public gatherings.
-From red-carpet ceremonies, concerts to outdoor festivals, Taipei residents come here throughout the year.
+From red-carpet ceremonies, and concerts to outdoor festivals, Taipei residents come here throughout the year.
 Many demonstrations also took place on this square.
 But the one that had the biggest impact on Taiwan’s history is the Wild Lily Movement in 1990.

-The Liberty Square is flanked by two nearly identical buildings, the National Theatre and the National Concert Hall.
-Though modern in function and purpose, their traditional appearance strongly resemble Chinese imperial palaces.
-At the eastern end of the square stands the Chiang Kai-shek Memorial Hall – an imposing white marble structure with blue octagonal roof.
+Liberty Square is flanked by two nearly identical buildings, the National Theater and the National Concert Hall.
+Though modern in function and purpose, their traditional appearance strongly resembles Chinese imperial palaces.
+At the eastern end of the square stands the Chiang Kai-shek Memorial Hall – an imposing white marble structure with a blue octagonal roof.
 Constructed in 1976, this building is a tribute to Chiang Kai-shek, the first president of modern Taiwan.
 While the upper level contains the main hall in which a large statue of Chiang Kai-shek is guarded, the ground floor houses a museum documenting his life and career.

-Admire artworks at National Palace Museum
+4. Admire artworks at National Palace Museum

-My journey continued at the verdant hills of Shilin district in northern Taipei.
+My journey continued at the verdant hills of the Shilin district in northern Taipei.
 Here, deep inside the multi-tiered complex of the National Palace Museum, lies one of the world’s largest collections of Chinese artifacts.
 Around 700,000 items are exhibited in this maze of galleries, showcasing more than 8000 years of Chinese art.

 The collection at National Palace Museum shares its root with the one in the Forbidden City.
-But they were separated when the Chinese Civil War got tensed in 1948.
+But they were separated when the Chinese Civil War got tense in 1948.
 It was Chiang Kai-shek who had ordered the evacuation of the artworks, in an attempt to save them from being destroyed by the communists.
 The most prized items were, therefore, boxed up and spirited first to Shanghai, then Sichuan, before crossing to Taiwan in 1949.
 And there they remain, to the anger of Beijing but much to the benefit of visitors to Taipei.

 Though only 22% of the treasures managed to get to the island, the pieces represented the very best of the imperial collection.
-There are lustrous porcelain vases, luminescent jades, millennia-old Buddha statues, rare paintings and calligraphy scrolls, as well as ornate rosewood furniture.
+There are lustrous porcelain vases, luminescent jades, millennia-old Buddha statues, rare paintings, and calligraphy scrolls, as well as ornate rosewood furniture.
 But the artwork that impressed me most is the concentric ivory ball from the Qing dynasty.

 Shaped by the evidently skillful hands of a master craftsman, this intricate sphere consists of 21 layers with human figures in openwork relief.
 With each layer nestled perfectly within the next, they form what appears to be an ordinary ball.
 It was so miraculous that I had to tilt my head one way, then the other, before peering in closer.
 Even now, I’m still amazed when looking at its photo.
 Sometimes, small is indeed everything.

-Have a “small bite” at the night market
+5. Have a “small bite” at the night market

 There are several night markets spreading across Taipei.
 But the one that got the most attention is probably the expansive Shilin Market.
 Located in the same district as the National Palace Museum, it’s an ideal place to have some bites after seeing the exhibits.
 A less sterile and flaunting much more personality is the Raohe Market in Songshan district.